Organic Chemistry

 2021

 Huseyin's collaborative work with Bryan and Rhia on probing cellular nitrosative stress receives funding from the Rutgers Center for Lipid Research.
+Congrats Huseyin!

 Izgu lab receives a major commercialization grant through a parent National Institutes of Health’s Research Evaluation and Commercialization Hub (REACH) award from the National Heart, Lung, and Blood Institute to Rutgers.
 This highly competitive grant has been selected by the Rutgers HealthAdvance program, which focuses on advancing innovative technologies with translational potential.
-For more details check out the Departmental News and the Rutgers Research – HealthAdvance projects.
+For more details check out the Departmental News and the Rutgers Research – HealthAdvance highlight.

 2020